dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 ### Train the model

 You train the model, <xref:Microsoft.ML.Data.TransformerChain%601>, based on the dataset that has been loaded and transformed.
 Once the estimator has been defined, you train your model using the <xref:Microsoft.ML.Data.EstimatorChain%601.Fit%2A> while providing the already loaded training data.
-This returns a model to use for predictions. `trainingPipeline.Fit()` trains the pipeline and returns a `Transformer` based on the `DataView` passed in.
-The experiment is not executed until this happens.
+This  method returns a model to use for predictions. `trainingPipeline.Fit()` trains the pipeline and returns a `Transformer` based on the `DataView` passed in.
+The experiment is not executed until the `.Fit()` method runs.

 Add the following code to the `BuildAndTrainModel` method:

 [!code-csharp[TrainModel](../../../samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#TrainModel)]

-While the `model` is a `transformer` that operates on many rows of data, a very common production scenario is a need for predictions on individual examples.
+While the `model` is a `transformer` that operates on many rows of data, a need for predictions on individual examples is a common production scenario.
 The <xref:Microsoft.ML.PredictionEngine%602> is a wrapper that is returned from the `CreatePredictionEngine` method.
 Let's add the following code to create the `PredictionEngine` as the next line in the `BuildAndTrainModel` Method:

 [!code-csharp[CreatePredictionEngine1](../../../samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#CreatePredictionEngine1)]